 Total saving for terminal entry ticket based on authorized importer procedure in the last three years was EUR 66,750.00.
 The number of shipment in the last two years is lower due to the fact that Croatia joined EU and there is no more customs clearance for the goods coming from EU.
-Besides direct money saving company had also saving in workers time, trucks time and better allocation as well as possibility to have just-in-time deliveries of the material In the recent times company has started to use several new e-customs procedures (NCTS, ECMS) and one logistic security procedure (Authorized Economic Operator - AEO).
+Besides direct money saving company had also saving in workers time, trucks time and better allocation as well as possibility to have just-in-time deliveries of the material which was able to be delivered even after the customs office's working hours.

+In the recent times company has started to use several new e-customs procedures (NCTS, ECMS) and one logistic security procedure (Authorized Economic Operator - AEO).
 These new procedures and its financial and other benefits for Sjaj will be presented in next part of paper.